+TNPA’s Leading EDGE Student Internship Program is now open for employers to enroll and host an intern next summer.
 Is this program right for you or your organization?
-How could it fit it into your current employee recruitment plans?
-To help answer these questions and more, read on for the top 5 reasons to host an intern through TNPA’s Leading EDGE Internship Program.
+How could it fit into your current employee recruitment plans?
+To help answer these questions and more, read on for the top 5 reasons to host an intern with us.

 Reason #1: Achieve Your DEI Goals